Protest march against NYPD’s stop-and-frisk policy

 Judge Shira A. Scheindlin’s ruling

-that New York City’s stop-and-frisk policy is unconstitutional has been viewed as a blow against racial discrimination.
+.
 Clearly, the targets of the policy are disproportionately African-Americans and Latinos.
-But are Latinos a race?
+But are Latinos a race

 Despite other controversies surrounding the ruling, discussions of stop-and-frisk have generally sidestepped Americans’ confusion about the concept of race.
 While my recent e-book and paperback, The Myth of Race, discusses various aspects of the race concept in depth—including the biology of human variation, cultural differences in conceptions of race, the race-IQ debate, and the treatment of race in the census—I will limit myself here to pointing out some of the paradoxes and confusions about race implicit in the discussions of stop-and-frisk.